spandian-godaddy/vps4/vps4-scheduler/scheduler.md

 As part of the SchedulerService startup the following happens to get everything wired up
 1. As part of the guice injector creation (in Vps4SchedulerInjector), implementations of the Vps4SchedulerPluginModule are added to the the injector being created.
 NOTE: In the future this will be converted to a JVM ServiceLoader style registration mechanism.
-2. A servlet context listener (SchedulerContextListener) is added to the injector being created in Vps4SchedulerInjector.
+2. A servlet context listener (SchedulerContextListener) is registered as part of the injector creation in Vps4SchedulerInjector.
 3. Once the servlet container is ready, the SchedulerContextListener's 'contextInitialized' method is called by the servlet container.
    a.
 The SchedulerContextListener's 'contextInitialized' method then introspects the guice bindings registered looking for plugin implementations of Job/TriggerListener and registers them with the scheduler service.